Lansdowne, India: Local attractions

 The War Memorial, at the Parade Ground of the Garhwal Rifles Center, is an attraction for the visitors.
 Prior permission from the military authority has to be obtained.

 The Garhwal Rifles Regimental Museum, also called Darwan Singh Sanghralaya, houses artefacts from the beginning of the Regiment.
-The Garhwal Rifles participated in the two world wars amongst other battles through its more than 100 years of history.
 Many artifacts, including photographs, arms used by regimental commanders, captured weapons, campaign history and other information are displayed.
-There are medals won by Garhwal Rifle soldiers that have been put on display, including the Victoria Cross awarded to Darwan Singh Negi and Gabar Singh Negi.
+There are medals won by the soldiers that have been put on display.